Last update July 2025. Added information about new luggage space in Nozomi/Hikari.

 A: Some trains like the Kagayaki that goes to Kanazawa, or the Hayabusa train that goes to Hakodate, Hokkaido require a seat assignment prior to boarding.
 The New Year Holidays, the Golden Week Holiday period in May, and the O-bon period in mid-August is when trains tend to get full.
 Reservations open a month before.

 At other times, there usually isn't too big of a concern about all the seats selling out.
 If you are traveling along the main route between Tokyo and Kyoto/Shin-Osaka, services are so frequent to the point where there are departures every 10 minutes during the peak hours.
 Most locals just get a ticket from the automated ticket machines (English option available) when they arrive at the station.
-While the machines accept credit cards, I have noticed that international credit cards get rejected at a very high rate.
+While the machines accept credit cards, I have noticed that international credit cards get rejected at a higher rate.
 In that case, you'll have to line up at the ticket office which can take a few minutes.
 Like in many other places in Japan, it probably is a good idea to be carrying around some cash with you.

 For the slower Kodama series train, almost the entire train is designated as non-reserved cars.
 Unless you are traveling in a big group, there is really no need in getting seat assignments as there will always be a seat available somewhere.